chartbeat-labs/textacy/README.rst

 ========================================
-textacy: higher-level NLP built on Spacy
+textacy: higher-level NLP built on spaCy
 ========================================

 ``textacy`` is a Python library for performing higher-level natural language processing (NLP) tasks, built on the high-performance `spaCy <https://spacy.io/>`_ library.
-With the basics --- tokenization, part-of-speech tagging, parsing --- offloaded to another library, ``textacy`` focuses on tasks facilitated by the availability of tokenized, POS-tagged, and parsed text: keyterm extraction, readability statistics, emotional valence analysis, quotation attribution, and more.
+With the basics --- tokenization, part-of-speech tagging, dependency parsing, etc. --- offloaded to another library, ``textacy`` focuses on tasks facilitated by the ready availability of tokenized, POS-tagged, and parsed text.

 Features
 --------

-- Functions for preprocessing raw text prior to analysis (whitespace normalization, URL/email/number/date replacement, unicode fixing/stripping, etc.)
-- Convenient interface to basic linguistic elements provided by Spacy (words, ngrams, noun phrases, etc.), along with standardized filtering options
+- Stream text, json, and spaCy binary data to and from disk
+- Clean and normalize raw text, *before* analyzing it
+- Streaming readers for Wikipedia and Reddit, plus the bundled "Bernie & Hillary" corpus
+- Easy access to and filtering of basic linguistic elements, such as words, sentences, and ngrams
-- Variety of functions for extracting information from text (particular POS patterns, subject-verb-object triples, acronyms and their definitions, direct quotations, etc.)
+- Extraction of structured information, including named entities, acronyms and their definitions, and direct quotations
+- String, set, and document similarity metrics
-- Unsupervised key term extraction (specific algorithms such as SGRank or TextRank, as well as a general semantic network-based approach)
+- Unsupervised key term extraction by various algorithms
-- Conversion of individual documents into common representations (bag of words), as well as corpora (term-document matrix, with TF or TF-IDF weighting, and filtering by these metrics or IC)
+- Vectorized and semantic network representations for documents and corpora
+- ``sklearn``-style topic modeling with LSA, LDA, or NMF, with functions for interpreting the results of trained models
-- Common utility functions for identifying a text's language, displaying key words in context (KWIC), truecasing words, and higher-level navigation of a parse tree
+- Utilities for identifying a text's language, displaying key words in context (KWIC), true-casing words, and higher-level navigation of a parse tree
-- Sklearn-style topic modeling with LSA, LDA, or NMF, including functions to interpret the results of trained models
+- Visualizations for topic models and semantic networks

-And more!
+... and more!

 Installation